 Fold one short end in by half an inch and position the strap over one of the side seams.
 Sew into place then repeat on the opposite side seam – allowing your handle to arch across the top of the bag.

-Your bag is now finished and ready to be filled with sweets and treats.
+Your Halloween trick of treat bag project is now finished and ready to be filled with sweets and treats.